Diploma in International Trade: objectives

 - To understand the functioning of marine transport, documents required for sea freight and how to complete them.

-- Familiarizing the student with different types of packaging, packaging materials, the use of pallets and containers, packing marks, modes of transport and packaging, and the criteria to be used when selecting an
+- Familiarising the student with different types of packaging, packaging materials, the use of pallets and containers, packing marks, modes of transport and packaging, and the criteria to be used when selecting an

 appropriate packaging for particular shipments.